An Overview of the Spice Board of India

 The following responsibilities of the Spice Board of India that is required to be maintained for the purpose of promoting the export of spices -

-- Collecting and documenting information in relation to the trade business
+• Collecting and necessary papering information in relation to the trade business

 The following criteria are mentioned below is for determining the basis of rejection of the applications for issuance of the Certification of Spice Board registration –